codio-c5/C5-Development/.guides/content/1-19A-Meetup--Block-Ciphers--5590.md

 1. Camellia

 Research each cipher on the Internet to answer the following questions.
-- How does your assigned cipher work?
-- What is (was) it used for?
+- What is the key size?
 - What are its strengths?
 - Does it have any security vulnerabilities?
 - Does it have any down sides that make it less usable?